Skip to main content

 Olena Yakobtruk / Shutterstock

 If you’re a U.S. citizen returning from abroad with some souvenir bottles of alcohol, you’re allowed to bring 1 liter of alcohol for personal use back duty-free per state and federal regulations.
-However, for larger amounts, you will likely have to pay customs fees.
-This varies depending on the state and amount, so make sure to do your research and always declare anything you are bringing into the U.S. from out of the country.
+However, you will likely have to pay customs fees for larger amounts.
+This varies depending on the state and amount, so do your research and always declare anything you are bringing into the U.S. from out of the country.

-For taking beer or wine to other countries, that will depend on your destination’s import and customs laws.
-Similarly, you’ll want to research any requirements or fees in advance of your travels to avoid any surprises at the airport.
+Taking beer or wine to other countries will depend on your destination’s import and customs laws.
+Similarly, you’ll want to research any requirements or fees before your travels to avoid any surprises at the airport.

 Packing wine